getsling/GVUserDefaults/README.md

     }

 ### Registering defaults
-Registering defaults is done as usual, on NSUserDefaults directly.
+Registering defaults is done as usual, on NSUserDefaults directly (use the same prefix, if any!).

     NSDictionary *defaults = @{
         @"NSUSerDefault:userName": @"default",